|

 husband Brad Gamss along with help from our cousins family; the

-suffering his own troubles caring for Linda, a weak position at best.
+A weak position at best.
 He

 had the help of a loving brother in law and an entire family to help out

 emotionally and financially.
-Mr. Walton never called or showed up to
+Mr. Walton never called, or showed up, to

-Linda's memorial service nor did he call or attend our mother's funeral
+Linda's memorial service, nor did he call or attend our mother's funeral

 when she passed away shortly after Linda death... again a weak position